ElinaFF/PICO/installation.md

    If the command worked, you should see the name "medic" written at the beginning of your prompt.

-5. Clone the Github repository `git clone https://github.com/ElinaFF/MeDIC`
+5. Clone the GitHub repository `git clone https://github.com/ElinaFF/MeDIC`
 6. Move inside `cd MeDIC`
 7. Install the dependencies `python -m pip install -r requirements.txt`